 My name is Delali, welcome to my blog – a big slice of colour in a neutral world.

 I’m a colour-loving interior designer who lives for vibrant, bold and personality filled spaces.

 Need a little more?
 Get comfy and read on…

 Me + interior design.

 Fast forward to choosing my degree and there weren’t many interior design courses to choose from (we’re talking about the mid-90s here), interior design wasn’t ‘a thing’ then and my parents were like “what’s interior design?
 You can’t make a living from that.
 Choose something sensible”… Oh hindsight.
-So I went ahead and sensibly chose a marketing and communications degree.
+So I went ahead and chose a ‘sensible’ marketing and communications degree.

-I wrote my first blog post way back in 2008.
-My early posts make me cringe and then smile, because I had NO idea what I was doing, but this blog was a much needed creative outlet for me.
+Though my early posts are pretty cringey, and the blog (and name) has changed over time, they make me smile, because even though I had NO idea what I was doing, or why – this blog was a much needed creative outlet for me.

 Though I was ridiculously inconsistent, it gave me the space I needed to experiment and figure out how to share the things I loved about interiors and design.
 I had no idea that I’d still be here all these years later – but I’m very happy the blog has evolved into a colour haven and place of inspiration for anyone who wants to live a little louder!